New space observatory helps solve mystery involving enormous black holes

-WASHINGTON : Most galaxies are built around humongous black holes.
-While many of these are comparatively docile, like the one at our Milky Way's center, some are fierce - guzzling surrounding material and unleashing huge and blazingly bright jets of high-energy particles far into space.
+WASHINGTON: Most galaxies are built around humongous black holes.
+While many of these are comparatively docile, like the one at our Milky Way's centre, some are fierce - guzzling surrounding material and unleashing huge and blazingly bright jets of high-energy particles far into space.

-The researchers studied an exotic object called a blazar at the center of a large elliptical galaxy named Markarian 501 located about 460 million light years away from Earth in the direction of the constellation Hercules.
-A light year is the distance light travels in a year, 5.9 trillion miles (9.5 trillion km).
+The researchers studied an exotic object called a blazar at the centre of a large elliptical galaxy named Markarian 501 located about 460 million light years away from Earth in the direction of the constellation Hercules.
+A light year is the distance light travels in a year, 9.5 trillion km.

 "Blazars are the most persistently bright objects in the observable universe.
 They are the most energetic.
 They have the biggest, scariest black holes.
 Everything that happens around them is so fascinating," said astronomer Yannis Liodakis of the Finnish Centre for Astronomy with ESO, lead author of the research published in the journal Nature.